-Here are the steps to Field Strip and clean the Springfield XD or XDm 9mm pistol:
+Steps to Field Strip and clean the Springfield XD or XDm 9mm pistol

 This is the most important step.
 Eject any magazine that is in the gun by pressing the magazine release button, and then remove the round in the chamber.
 Be sure to do it in that order!
 Magazine first, then empty the chamber!
 Remove any and all ammo from the area.

 Repeat Step 1.
 Verify the gun is completely unloaded

 This step is in case you skipped step number one.

 Remove the slide, the barrel, the recoil spring and the guide rod

 Lock the slide to the rear using slide stop lever.

 Rotate the take-down lever clockwise from the 9 o’clock position to the 12 o’clock position.